99bjacko/milestone-project-1/README.md

   - The navigation bar includes links to Home, Discography, Gigs, The Gallery and Contact Me, in addition to having a link on the brand text, which follows convention as it links back to the homepage, a common shortcut that users are typically used to.
   - The navigation bar is fully responsive with smaller screens having a collapsed menu with a navigation toggler button and larger screens having a fully expended navigation bar.
   - The current page is shown as active in the navigation bar by appearing in solid white, with the other page links appearing in a grey colour, visibly indicating that they are inactive.
+  - The navigation satisfies the first user story as it is easy and intuitive.
+  - The navigation satisfies the second user story as it is responsive on a number of different devices.

 ![Navigation Bar Expanded](./docs/readme/navigation_expanded.png)